puls369ar/stablecoin-creation-flow/README.md

 # Creating A4USDReserves and Adding USDT as Collateral
 USDT tokens need the vault to be stored in.
 If the price unexpectedly drastically fluctuates the appropriate amount of tokens should be deposited or withdrawed to keep the price of stablecoin pegged to dollar. **A4USDReserves** [contract](https://github.com/puls369ar/stablecoin-creation-flow/blob/main/code/A4USDReserves.sol) has this ability, also it has functions to add tokens into the vault as collaterals.
 It can be used when creating hybrid stablecoins too, but we'll add just USDT.
-So first we add USDT as a collateral token by calling `addReserveVault(<USDT_ADDRESS>)` then to deposit tokens from our account into the vault we allow `A4USDReserves` to receive it from us, by calling `approve(<A4USDRESERVES_ADDRESS>,ethers.parseEther("1000000"))` and finally call  `deposit(0,ethers.parseEther("1000000"))` where 0 is vault id of `USDT`
+So first we add USDT as a collateral token by calling `addReserveVault(<USDT_ADDRESS>)` then to deposit tokens from our account into the vault we allow `A4USDReserves` contract to transfer that amount from our account to make `depositCollateral()` function work properly, by calling `approve(<A4USDRESERVES_ADDRESS>,ethers.parseEther("1000000"))` and finally call  `depositCollateral(0,ethers.parseEther("1000000"))` where 0 is vault id of `USDT`

 # Creating and Deploying A4USDGovernance, Setting USDT as Collateral
 A4USD [contract](https://github.com/puls369ar/stablecoin-creation-flow/blob/main/code/A4USDGovernance.sol) has functions `setReserveContract(<A4USDReserves_ADDRESS>)` and `addColateralToken(<USDT_ADDRESS>)` to set appropriate values. `fetchColPrice()` is the function that gets price of USDT from  custom chainlink node configured specifically for our goal.
 I have a guide on creating this node [here](https://github.com/puls369ar/chainlink-node-creation-flow).
-Transfer the remaining 1,000,000 USDT to it and finally call `validatePeg()` function, which will implement the stabilizing logic of stablecoin discussed earlier in theory section.
+Transfer the remaining 1,000,000 USDT to it and finally call `validatePeg()` function, which will implement the stabilizing logic of stablecoin discussed earlier in the theory section.